ayonli/ngrpc/README.md

 - `ngrpc reload [app]` hot-reload an app or all apps
     - `app` the app name in the config file

-    NOTE: only Node.js supports hot-reloading, Golang programs just reply that them don't support such a feature.
+    NOTE: only Node.js supports hot-reloading, Golang programs just reply that they don't support this feature.
 - `ngrpc stop [app]` stop an app or all apps
     - `app` the app name in the config file

 - `ngrpc list` or `ngrpc ls` list all apps (exclude non-served ones)

-- `ngrpc run <script>` runs a script file that attaches to the services, can be either Golang or Node.js (`.ts`) programs.
+- `ngrpc run <script>` runs a script file that attaches to the services, can be either Golang (`.go`) or Node.js (`.ts`) programs.

 - `ngrpc protoc` generate golang program files from the proto files.